 If the emergency services tell us there is a major incident, we will follow the instructions in our emergency plan.

 - centres for you to go to if you cannot get to your home

 - temporary mortuaries

-The plan also includes how we let people know what has happened.
-If a hotline number is needed it will be advertised in the local press, TV and radio.
+Our plan also includes how we let people know what's happened.
+If a hotline number is needed, it will be advertised in the local press, TV and radio.

 Our City Centre Evacuation Plan (CCEP) is designed to help us (together with the emergency services) to manage an orderly evacuation of part, or all, of the area within the city walls, during a major incident.